GoogleContainerTools/kaniko/DEVELOPMENT.md

 kaniko has both [unit tests](#unit-tests) and [integration tests](#integration-tests).

+Please note that the tests require a Linux machine - use Vagrant to quickly set up the test environment needed if you work with macOS or Windows.

 ### Unit Tests

 The unit tests live with the code they test and can be run with: